 He watched over the [nativity] statue [of Buddha], whom he called Rupamdevi.

-According to Levi, the ascetic himself did not really care about her but simply performed the rites in front of the statue when the local population came to worship Lumbini- devi.
+According to Levi, the ascetic himself did not really care about the devi but simply performed the rites in front of the statue when the local population came to worship Lumbini- devi.
 Levi does not appear to have personally seen the figure.
 In 1897 W. Hoey and Waiter Lupton were also on location, and the two were the first persons to make a concerted effort to obtain a look inside the temple:

 The Brahman in charge was very unwilling to permit the image to be seen, but some persuasion and rupees overcame his scruples.